api.mycompany.com) instead of the default Phala Cloud domain.

 Multiple Services with Custom Domains

-You can use multiple custom domains in one deployment:Why We Pin Infrastructure Images
+You can use multiple custom domains in one deployment.
+Note that you need to explicitly set the listen port for each service.Why We Pin Infrastructure Images

 The dstack-ingress image uses a SHA256 hash instead of a tag to ensure:- Auditability: Anyone can verify the exact infrastructure code handling domains